Pajimo/eliana-cafe/README.md

 # Personal Project, a Cafe website built majorly with Typescript, Redux and firebase

-In the project directory, after cloning, you can run:
+In the project directory, after cloning,

+You need to create an account on firebase to be able to use the firestore api added in this project.
+You will be given api key and other keys that you will add to your firebaseconfig.js file using .env

+after that, you can run:

 ### `npm start`